sasoria/housing-prices/README.md

 A simple cli that finds the latest Norwegian housing prices in a given location.

-- The results are taken from the awesome site at finn.no ✨
+- The results are taken from the awesome sites at finn.no ✨
 - Currently the districts of Oslo are supported as locations

 ### 🚀 Usage